If you’ve incorporated your medical practice, you likely did so to reduce tax and save more for retirement.

 Here's where RRSPs and TFSAs come into play.
 By paying yourself a higher salary, you can reduce your corporate net professional income.
 With less money retained in your corporation, it reduces the size of your corporate portfolio, thereby generating less passive income.

 Another way to reduce the passive income being earned in your corporation is to take the funds out of the corporation and contribute them to your TFSA.
-If you’ve never contributed to a TFSA before, the cumulative amount you can contribute before the end of 2019 is $63,500 (the TFSA annual limit for 2019 is $6,000).
+If you’ve been eligible but have never contributed to a TFSA before, the cumulative amount you can contribute before the end of 2020 is $69,500 (the TFSA annual limit for 2020 is $6,000).

 When you take the money out of the corporation to contribute to your TFSA, you will pay tax upfront.
 But once the money is in the TFSA, all income earned within the TFSA is not taxable, making it a powerful savings tool.